Wild Swimming 2026: Best Spots and How to Start

 - Tarn Hows (near Hawkshead): Accessible, beautiful, popular with families.
 Temperature: 14–18°C in summer.

-- Styhead Tarn (near Wasdale Head): Remote, requires 4-mile hike, extraordinarily wild atmosphere.
+- Styhead Tarn (near Wasdale Head): Remote, requires a 4-mile hike, extraordinarily wild atmosphere.

 - Windermere far shore (Wray Bay): Swim from the quiet east shore, away from powered craft (banned above Ecclerigg but active below).

-The Yucatán Peninsula is underlain by a vast cave system — the Sac Actun system, at 376 km the world’s longest flooded cave network.
-Where the cave ceiling collapses, sinkholes form and fill with crystal-clear groundwater: these are cenotes, and there are an estimated 6,000 of them across the Yucatán.
-The water is remarkable — filtered through limestone over thousands of years, it achieves a clarity and blue-turquoise color that photographs like digital manipulation.
+The Yucatan Peninsula is underlain by a vast cave system.
+Where the cave ceiling collapses, sinkholes form and fill with crystal-clear groundwater: these are cenotes, and there are an estimated 6,000 of them across the Yucatan.
+The water achieves a clarity and blue-turquoise color that photographs like digital manipulation — filtered through limestone over thousands of years, it maintains a constant 24–26°C year-round.

 Types of cenotes:

-- Open cenotes: Bowl-shaped depressions open to the sky, usually accessible by steps or rope.
+- Open cenotes: Bowl-shaped depressions open to the sky.
 Most tourist-friendly.

 - Semi-open cenotes: Partially covered by rock and jungle, with shafts of light penetrating the water.
 The most photogenic category.